jorendorff/rust-ignorance/ignorance.md

 @@@

-> Can you make the fields of a tuple-like struct public?
+> Can the fields of a tuple struct be public?

+Yes:

+    pub struct A(pub i32, pub i32);

+If any field of a tuple struct isn't visible to you, then you can't invoke it as a constructor.

-> What about individual arms of an `enum`?
+> Can individual variants of an `enum` be `pub`?

+No, `pub` isn't grammatically allowed inside an `enum` declaration.

+> Can a module export a type that's implemented as an `enum`
+> (and some methods)
+> without also exporting all the constructors?

+I don't think so!

 @@@